viamrobotics/docs/docs/components/sensor/renogy.md

 # SME: #team-bucket
 ---

-Configure a `renogy` sensor to integrate a [Renogy solar charge controller with temperature sensor](https://www.amazon.com/Renogy-Battery-Temperature-Sensor-Controllers/dp/B07WMMJFWY) into your robot.
+Configure a `renogy` sensor to integrate a [Renogy battery temperature sensor](https://www.amazon.com/Renogy-Battery-Temperature-Sensor-Controllers/dp/B07WMMJFWY) into your robot.

 Configure a `renogy` sensor as follows:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

+On the **COMPONENTS** subtab of your robot's page in [the Viam app](https://app.viam.com), navigate to the **Create Component** menu.
 Enter a name for your sensor, select the type `sensor`, and select the `renogy` model.

 <img src="../img/renogy-sensor-ui-config.png" alt="Creation of a renogy sensor in the Viam app config builder." style="max-width:800px" />